Central Conference of American Rabbis Code of Ethics

-When a rabbi nears conclusion of his/her term of service with a congregation and the congregation is seeking a successor, the incumbent rabbi shall respect the freedom of the congregation and the candidates to enter into such discussions as may lead to the choice of a successor.
+When rabbis near the conclusion of their term of service with a congregation and the congregation is seeking a successor, the incumbent rabbi shall respect the freedom of the congregation and the candidates to enter into such discussions as may lead to the choice of a successor.
 Candidates for a rabbinical position shall act in accordance with the guidelines established by the Rabbinical Placement Commission.
 Relationships between rabbis of the same congregation should reflect the highest regard for k’vod harav (respect for the rabbi).
-Rabbis should resolve their differences privately.
+Rabbis should resolve their differences privately and amicably.

 Rabbis in a congregation should treat each other as trusting colleagues, upholding each other in their work, and encouraging each other in their ideas.

 - The senior rabbi should share rabbinic duties with the assistant/associate rabbi and/or rabbi-educator in such ways as to enhance opportunities for growth.
 To the extent possible, these duties should be described during the assistant/associate rabbi and/or rabbi-educator interview process, so that there will be no misunderstanding later.
 Should a change in status or responsibilities be desired, in a way that affects the relationship between the rabbis, the matter should be discussed fully between the colleagues and every effort made to reach a mutual accommodation.
 If, despite their best efforts, the colleagues are unable to resolve the matter between themselves, they should turn to the CCAR leadership or appropriate Union for Reform Judaism (“URJ”) personnel for mediation of their differences.

 - Rabbis should show due regard for each other, enhance and support each other’s work and standing, and avoid any activity that would foster congregational disharmony.